 FINAL THOUGHTS ON MONGOLIAN FOOD

-Because of the country’s long and cold winters, Mongolians consume a lot of animal fat to pack on the calories and help get them through the winter.
+Because of the country’s long and cold winters, Mongolians consume a lot of animal fat and dairy products to pack on the calories.
+In winter, meat is frozen and preserved to last for several months.
 Their nomadic ways demand that they maintain a simple lifestyle.
 Belongings and kitchen supplies must be kept to a minimum.

 It isn’t a lifestyle for everyone, but visit Mongolia and you’ll find a happy and content people well-connected to their land.
-If you enjoy nature and simple living, then there’s much to fall in love with in Mongolia.
+If you enjoy nature and simple living, then there’s much to fall in love with in Mongolia, not least of which is Mongolian cuisine.

 Cover photo by MarkuzaAnna.
 Stock images via Depositphotos.